 What this will do is show you all the sources where visitors came from and completed your form.
 For instance, you can see people arriving from search engines under google / organic.

-You can go one step further here and further breakdown your data using advanced filter.
+You can go one step further here and further breakdown your data using an advanced filter.
 Let’s say you’re interested in traffic that other websites send you, in this case, referrals.

 Using the advanced filter, you can narrow down the data to show you only referrals as a source.
 To do that, click on advance next to the search bar.